Lakers vs. Warriors prediction, odds, line, time: 2026 NBA picks for Saturday, Feb. 7

 Shorthanded Western Conference rivals meet in primetime on Saturday as the Golden State Warriors travel to take on the Los Angeles Lakers.
 Steph Curry (knee) and Luka Doncic (hamstring) have both been ruled out.
 Golden State is 28-24 and in eighth place in the West, while the Lakers are 31-19 and fourth in the West.
 The Warriors won the only other meeting this season between these teams, 119-109, on Opening Night in October.

-Tipoff is set for 8:30 p.m. at Crypto.com Arena in Los Angeles.
-Los Angeles is a 3-point favorite in the latest Lakers vs. Warriors odds, while the over/under is 221.5.
+Tipoff is set for 8:30 p.m.
+ET at Crypto.com Arena in Los Angeles.
+Los Angeles is a 1.5-point favorite in the latest Lakers vs. Warriors odds, while the over/under is 222.5.
 Before making any Warriors vs. Lakers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: